Studio Tour: Film sets

 Until June 1, 2008, the tour also passed through a group of facades resembling city streets of New York (used in the filming of Bruce Almighty and some elements in Transformers), Bring It On: In It to Win It, and New England, as well as the Courthouse Square set famously seen in the Back to the Future trilogy.
-However, these sets were constructed mainly of wood and therefore were highly flammable, and burned to the ground in an early morning fire.
+However, these sets were constructed mainly of wood and therefore were highly flammable and burned to the ground in an early morning fire.
 All the sets have been rebuilt and a new attraction at the Studio features King Kong: 360 3-D, which opened July 1, 2010.

-The area beside the Psycho house (known as Psycho Flats) used to be the site of Falls Lake — a large water-tank and waterfall used in numerous productions.
-Falls Lake was moved over the summer of 2008, and the area is currently occupied by the huge outdoor airplane-crash set built for War Of The Worlds, directed by Steven Spielberg.
-Spielberg and crew were on the Universal backlot for three days shooting on the massive outdoor set.
-A commercial Boeing 747-100SR aircraft formerly owned by All Nippon Airways was chopped into pieces and transported to Universal, where the full set has been left fully dressed as it was during filming.
-The only change made to the set following filming was to move the houses on the right of the tram off the road (so the tram can pass safely).
-As in the movie, there are no bodies in the plane wreckage, but during Halloween Horror Nights, a combination of cast members and dummies have been put in place as crash victims.
-This set has also been used for two music videos, The Fray's "Never Say Never" and "Fly" by Nicki Minaj.

 Before returning to the tour's boarding area, the tram passes by an overlook of the San Fernando Valley, which includes views of neighboring Warner Bros.
 Studios in Burbank.